-Every single time I shop a rutabaga in Whole Foods, the cashier asks me what that is.
-The problem is that I can never pronounce it the way Americans do, so we always need a little time to figure out how to add it.
-The thing is I really love to cook with this root vegetable, also called ‘swede’ in Europe, so I wanted to share the ways I enjoy it.
+Every single time I shop rutabaga in Whole Foods, the cashier asks me what that is.
+The problem is that I can never pronounce it the way Americans do.
+So we always need a little time to figure out how to add it.
+But what is rutabaga and how to cook it?

-Rutabaga can be added in any meals you would add potatoes, but I have a favorite way to cook it.
-What I love about rutabaga is that it gets really crispy when fried (and by fried I mean sauteed on medium to high heat, not deep fried) or baked.
+Rutabaga can be added to any meal you would add potatoes, but I have some favorite ways to cook it.
+What I love about rutabaga is that it gets really crispy when fried (and by fried I mean sauteed on medium to high heat, not deep-fried) or baked.
 But, it has a strong and interesting peppery flavor, something in between cabbage and turnip (makes sense, right?).

-In The Plant Paradox and The Longevity Paradox food lists, rutabaga is listed under resistant starches, ‘in moderation”, which means you can enjoy it few times a week.
+In The Plant Paradox and The Longevity Paradox food lists, rutabaga is listed under resistant starches, ‘in moderation”, which means you can enjoy it a few times a week.
 Make sure you have it with lots of extra virgin olive oil and don’t forget that the resistant starch content increases when cooled and re-heated (which is a good thing).
 I normally rotate between resistant starches, so will not have rutabaga that often (maybe a couple of times a month).

 Rutabaga and Sweet Potato Fries

 This dish is so good, I actually prefer it to normal potatoes.
 I love to cut them in cubes because they cook evenly and get a nice golden-brown crust.

 INGREDIENTS: 1 rutabaga, 1 Japanese sweet potato, extra virgin olive oil or avocado oil, 1/4 teaspoon allspice, salt, and pepper, 1 sprig of fresh thyme or rosemary.
 Optional: bacon and/or chopped onions.
 Make about two servings.